mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 **Note:** The element **ilpPacket** in [Listing 45](#listing-45) should be on a single line in a real implementation; it is shown with line breaks in this example in order to show the entire value.

-[Listing 46](#listing-46) shows the asynchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the completion of the process, after receiving the callback in [Listing 45](#listing-45).
+[Listing 46](#listing-46) shows the synchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the completion of the process, after receiving the callback in [Listing 45](#listing-45).

 See [Table 2](#table-2) for the required HTTP headers in a HTTP response.